Homeowners Insurance Inspection: What to Expect and How to Prepare

 Finally, be ready to ask any questions you may have about your coverage or the inspection process.
 This is a great opportunity to understand more about your policy and any potential changes.

-What Happens if You Fail a Homeowners Insurance Inspection?
+What If You Failed Homeowners Insurance Inspection

 If you failed a homeowners insurance inspection, your insurance provider may refuse to renew your policy, or they could increase your premiums or deductibles.
 This situation arises when an inspector identifies significant risks or hazards in your home that make it a high-risk property for insurance coverage.
 Some scenarios that could cause you to fail a homeowners insurance inspection include: